root-project/web/manual/storing_root_objects/index.md

 _**Example**_

-On the system prompt you can use the ROOT command line tool`rootls` to list the contents of a ROOT file.
+On the system prompt, you can use the ROOT command line tool `rootls` to list the contents of a ROOT file.

 {% highlight C++ %}
 $ rootls hsimple.root